amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

     .build()?;
 ```

+Take a look at the `with` method call.
+Here, we're not adding a bundle, we're adding
+a system alone.
+We provide an instance of the system, a string representing its name
+and a list of dependencies.
+The dependencies are the names of the systems that
+must be ran before our newly added system.
+Here, we require the `input_system` to be
+ran as we will use the user's input to move the paddles, so we need to have this
+data be prepared.

-Let's review what our system does, because there's quite a bit there.
+Back in `paddle.rs`, let's review what our system does, because there's quite a bit there.

 We create a unit struct, called `PaddleSystem`, and implement the `System`
 trait for it.
 The trait specifies the lifetime of the components on which it